• 0Shopping Cart

 Faithful People Reflect Jesus

-If you were to encounter Charley today, you would know you are loved.
-Not just by Charley, but also by Jesus.
+If you were to encounter Charlie today, you would know you are loved.
+Not just by Charlie, but also by Jesus.
 That is the impact he has on others.
-While Charley may not highlight himself, we can look to what others observe about him to see the impact of his faithfulness.
+While Charlie may not highlight himself, we can look to what others observe about him to see the impact of his faithfulness.
 The way those who serve alongside him see him is more powerful than anything he could say about himself.
-Here are a few fellow volunteers who have personally experienced Charley’s lifestyle of trust.
+Here are a few fellow volunteers who have personally experienced Charlie’s lifestyle of trust.

 Allen: Faithfulness is Contagious